Henderson couple say they are latest victims in run of roof scams after being 'duped' out of $1700

 Solar Chem Roofing sale representative Roly Swann said he had heard numerous stories about scammers and called them a "blight" on his industry.

-He said he was contacted in December by the family of another elderly woman wanting advice after she was duped out of more than $10,000 by two guys with Irish accents.
+He said he was contacted in December by the family of another elderly woman wanting advice after she was duped out of more than $10,000 by two men.

-He advised residents approached by strangers to always ask for identification and proof of a worker's qualifications or business and to also contact the Roofing Association of NZ if in doubt.
+He advised residents approached by strangers to always ask for identification and proof of a worker's qualifications or business.
+People could also contact the Roofing Association of New Zealand if in doubt.

-Senior sergeant Bridget Doell said police were investigating a complaint in Henderson relating to incomplete roof repairs which had been paid for, among other recent complaints of this nature in Auckland.
+Senior sergeant Bridget Doell said police were investigating a complaint in Henderson relating to incomplete roof repairs, among other recent complaints of this nature in Auckland.

-As they were still investigating police would not comment further nor speculate on the identities of those involved, Doell said.
+As they were still investigating, police would not comment further nor speculate on the identities of those involved, Doell said.